moosemeat817/Shortcuts/README.md

 This is a mod for The Long Dark by Hinterland Studio, Inc.

 ## Description
 Adds a variety of shortcuts to some regions.
+You will need to reload the game for the changes to take effect.

 <img src="https://github.com/moosemeat817/images/blob/main/ShortcutsMenu.png" width="80%">